-All Master of Public Health (MPH) degree candidates at Kansas State University are required to complete 6 credit hours of applied research OR a combination of a report and a field experience OR a fulltime field experience as the capstone/culminating experience of the degree program.
-Candidates who choose a field experience must follow these approved guidelines.
+The field experience must follow these approved guidelines.

 The purpose of a field experience is to provide a bridge between professional academic preparation and public health practice.
 Knowledge, attitudes, and skills learned in the core public health courses and the area of emphasis courses are applied in an agency setting under the supervision and guidance of a mentor-preceptor.
-Faculty advisors, area of emphasis coordinators, or the MPH program director may assist the student in locating a position.
+Faculty advisors, area of emphasis coordinators, or the MPH Program director may assist the student in locating a position.
 At the completion of the field experience, the student will provide a final product and an oral presentation to document the experience.